 The 30 least significant bits of this field shall be interpreted as a 30-bit unsigned binary number specifying the length of the extent in bytes.
 Unless otherwise specified, the length shall be an integral multiple of the logical block size.
-The 2 most significant bits shall be interpreted as a 2-bit unsigned binary number specifying the type of the extent as described in figure 4/2.
+The 2 most significant bits shall be interpreted as a 2-bit unsigned binary number specifying the type of the extent as described in figure 4/42.
+If the 30 least significant bits are set to ZERO, the two most significant bits shall also be set to ZERO.

 Value Interpretation

 0 Extent recorded and allocated

 1 Extent not recorded but allocated

 2 Extent not recorded and not allocated

-3 The extent is the next extent of allocation descriptors (see 4/12)
+3 The extent is the next extent of allocation descriptors (see $4/12$)